Local tropicalizations of splice type surface singularities: Splice diagrams, splice type systems and end-curves from rooted splice diagrams

-If $\Gamma$ satisfies the edge determinant condition, then the linking numbers verify the following more general inequality, reminiscent of the ultrametric condition for dual graphs of arborescent singularities (for a precise statement, see~\cite[Proposition 1.18]{GGPR 19}):
+If $\Gamma$ satisfies the edge determinant condition, then the linking numbers verify the following inequality, which generalizes \autoref{lm:usefulIdentityLinkingEdge}.
+This inequality is reminiscent of the ultrametric condition for dual graphs of arborescent singularities (see~\cite[Proposition 1.18]{GGPR 19}):

 \begin{proposition} Assume that the splice diagram $\Gamma$ satisfies the edge determinant condition.
 Then, for all nodes $u,v$ and $w$ of $\Gamma$, we have $\wtuv{u}{v}\,\wtuv{u}{w}\leq \du{u}\,\wtuv{v}{w}$.
 Furthermore, equality holds if and only if $u\in [v,w]$. \end{proposition}